Originally published: 2009-10-09

 a makeshift cache.
 For example, an eCommerce programmer might store a

-Product object in the session, rationalizing that the user will
+Product object in the session, rationalizing that the user

-be browsing several pages for the same product.
+will be browsing several pages for the same product.

-application, which is just as bad (it doesn't matter what causes the
+of the application, which is just as bad (it doesn't matter what causes the

 OutOfMemoryError, the application is just as dead).
 And it's